easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### libsodium

-Sodium is a modern, easy-to-use software library for encryption, decryption, signatures,  password hashing and more.
+Sodium is a modern, simple-to-use software library for encryption, decryption, signatures,  password hashing and more.

 *homepage*: <https://doc.libsodium.org/>